 She smiles and shakes his hand.
 Lily rolls her eyes at Louis and mouths, ‘really?’
 He shrugs in response.

 I guess this could have been worse.

-“Anyway… Aaliyah, I’m Lily which you already know since you used to come to our house like all the time, but now that you are my brother’s boyfriend, I’m your sister-in-law.”
+“Anyway… Aaliyah, I’m Lily which you already know since you used to come to our house like all the time, but now that you are my brother’s girlfriend, I’m your sister-in-law.”
 I spit the juice I was drinking out of my mouth.
 Did she just say sister-in-law?
 Like as in married?

 I turn to look at Aaliyah and she does the same, her eyes wide in shock.
 I look around the table.
 Louis is glancing off, pretending he never heard that.
 Rose looks like someone just spit in her face.
 Fred has a look on his face I can’t describe.
 And James… James has an amused smile displayed on his face.